BMIR Training and Mentoring

 BMIR’s faculty members lead initiatives and projects as principal investigators and train and guide postdoc, graduate students and undergraduate researchers in their labs.
 This “on the job” training is essential for developing the next generation of experts in informatics.

 Biomedical Informatics (BMI)

 The Biomedical Informatics (BMI) graduate program is an interdepartmental program that offers M.S. and Ph.D. degrees, both on campus and through distance learning.
-The BMI program has a separate administration that reports to the Stanford committee on graduate studies.
+The interdepartmental program attracts applicants with training in biology, clinical medicine, computer science, data science, statistics, engineering and related disciplines.
 BMIR supports the BMI program through its faculty’s participation in BMI core courses, mentoring of graduate students, and service to BMI committees.

 BMIR faculty and staff regularly offer a Protégé short course, a 3 day class to assist researchers, students, and colleagues who wish to learn about the Protégé technology—an open-source ontology editor and framework for building intelligent systems.
 Short course participants learn about the desktop version of Protégé and WebProtégé, as well as about best practices for ontology engineering.